openhab/openhab-docs/mainui/developer/index.md

   So if you read this from the website, you can also read this from inside the UI.
 - **API Explorer**<br>
   Interactively discover and access the [REST API]({{base}}/configuration/restdocs), which is also used by Main UI to interact with the openHAB server.
+- **Log Viewer**<br>
+  Display real-time logs from openHAB.
+Provides functionality to filter, highlight and download logs as CSV or HTML.
 <!-- END MAINUI SIDEBAR DOC - DO NOT REMOVE -->